Zana Kizzee – Candidate for President Elect

 She earned a Master of Church Music degree from Southwestern Baptist Theological Seminary, Fort Worth, Texas, and holds a Bachelor of Music Education degree from North Texas State University, Denton, Texas.
 She studied advanced Massed Ensemble Conducting with Dr. William Payn.
 She also holds a Master’s of Science in Human Resources Management from Central Michigan University.

-Ms. Kizzee is the founding music director and conductor of Virginia Bronze, the premiere advance auditioned community handbell ensemble in Northern, Virginia.
+Ms. Kizzee was the founding music director and conductor of Virginia Bronze during its first year (2005-2006).
+Virginia Bronze is the premier advanced auditioned community handbell ensemble in Northern, Virginia.

 Music teaching and performing are Ms. Kizzee’s passions.
 Handbells, vocal and piano pedagogy, and church music ministry are her means of expressing her music passions.

 Ms. Kizzee served in the U.S. Navy and, in January 2016, retired from federal government civilian service, working as a human resources specialist for the U.S. Army at the Pentagon.